grpc/proposal/L82-core-event-engine.md

-gRPC core EventEngine API
+gRPC Core EventEngine API
 ----
 * Author: AJ Heller (@drfloob)
 * Approver: Mark Roth (@markdroth)
 * Status: Draft
-* Implemented in: gRPC-core
+* Implemented in: gRPC Core
 * Last updated: 2021.06.15
 * Discussion at: <google group thread> (filled after thread exists)

 ## Abstract

-This work replaces gRPC core's iomgr with a public interface for custom, pluggable implementations which we're calling EventEngines.
-EventEngines are tasked with providing all cross-platform I/O, task execution, and DNS resolution functionality for gRPC-core and its wrapped languages.
+This work replaces gRPC Core's iomgr with a public interface for custom, pluggable implementations which we're calling EventEngines.
+EventEngines are tasked with providing all cross-platform I/O, task execution, and DNS resolution functionality for gRPC Core and its wrapped languages.

 Unlike the current polling model where threads are borrowed from the application, EventEngines will bring their own polling and callback execution